caocao0525/ChromBERT/README.md

-# ChromBERT: Uncovering Chromatin State Motifs in the Human Genome using a BERT-based Approach
+# ChromBERT: Uncovering Chromatin State Motifs in the Human Genome Using a BERT-based Approach

 This repository contains the code for 'ChromBERT: Uncovering Chromatin State Motifs in the Human Genome using a BERT-based Approach'.
 If you utilize our models or code, please reference our paper.
 We are continuously developing this repo, and welcome any issue reports.